liangyaopei/checker/README.md

 When fetching value by `fieldExpr`, if the field is pointer, it will fetch the underlying value of pointer to validate; if the field is nil pointer, it failed validation rule.

+For special use of validating nil pointer, `Nil` rule can be used.

 example from `checker_test.go`
 ```go